 CSLSA chapters and agencies provide the public with educational opportunities to learn beach and water safety through their junior lifeguard program, public relation endeavors, promotional materials, collaboration with schools, museums and health agencies, guest speaking engagements, and on-the-job-teaching to millions of ocean, lake and pool visitors.
 The CSLSA believes that educating the general public is the key to preventing injuries and incidents at our public beaches and pools.

-The committee has also distributed over 100,000 'table tents' to coastal hotels and businesses with close proximity to the beach.
-These table tents will educate visitors as to water safety.
-70% of this project was funded by grants.
+The public education committee continues its goal of distributing over 100,000 "table tents," 10,000 bookmarks, and 30,000 brochures to coastal hotels and businesses with close proximity to the beach throughout California.
+These materials will educate visitors as to water safety.
+70% of this project is funded by grants.

 One method of informing the public of beach and water safety is through the use of community television.
 Cable companies are typically under contract with local governments to provide free Public Service announcements.
 Any agency interested in learning the application process, please contact our Public Education Committee Chairperson at email@example.com.